The Victor 3900 - History's Forgotten Miracle

 Image Courtesy George Lemaster

 Another circuit board contained twelve other GM-e designed devices that appear (though unconfirmed at this writing) to be related to generating the master clock and major timing signals that govern the operations of the calculator logic.
 It isn't clear if these chips were custom-developed for the calculator project, or were off-the-shelf parts that GM-e had already developed.
-There are six can-type devices have six leads, that appear to be dual discrete transistors in each package, and six rectangular flat-pack ICs with gold leads.
-The ICs are likely small-scale logic devices that serve to generate the master clock and various clock phases, and the transistors are drivers used to boost the timing signal current levels to drive all of the various clocking stages within the calculator logic.
+There are six can-type devices that have six leads each.
+These devices appear to be dual discrete transistors in each package, perhaps a Darlington pair, likely for switching higher currents for driving the clocking signals used by the logic.
+There are also six rectangular flat-pack ICs with gold leads.
+These devices are likely small-scale logic devices that generate the master clock as well as divider chains or shift registers that are used to create different phases of the clocking signals.

 Display Generation Circuit Board for Victor 3900